swsnu/swpp2019-team15/README.md

 **User Story #2 _(Sprint 2)_**<br>

-- **Feature:** Answering a question
+- **Feature:** Answering a question from push notification
 - **Actors:** A responder near the library (or target destination)
 - **Precondition:** The question sender and responder have to be registered users and logged in, and responders have to be near the target location.
-- **Trigger:** Question responder will receive a notification saying `You've got questions to answer`.
+- **Trigger:** Question responder will receive a push notification saying `You've got questions to answer`.
 - **Scenario:**

+  1. The responder agrees to recieve a push notification from the settings page.
+  2. The responder is off the service, listening to youtube.
-  1. The responder receives a notification prompting the user to respond to a question.
+  3. The responder receives a notification prompting that question for the user has arrived.
-  2. The responder clicks the `RESPOND` button and the page displays a range of answers for the user to select based on the location-specific question.
+  4. The responder clicks the the browser notification and is redirected to the reply page.
+  5. The page displays a range of answers for the user to select based on the location-specific question.
-  3. The responder selects an answer by clicking on an adequate pictogram and presses the `ANSWER` button to submit his/her response.
+  6. The responder selects an answer by clicking on an adequate pictogram and presses the `ANSWER` button to submit his/her response.

 - **Exceptions:** When the responder clicks the `RESPOND` button without selecting the pictogram of an answer.
 - **Acceptance Test:**